Back to Blog

 - Users no longer have to use special characters

-As NIST explained in their Appendix A: “Analyses of breached password databases reveal that the benefit of such rules is not nearly as significant as initially thought, although the impact on usability and memorability is severe.”
+As NIST explained in Appendix A: “Analyses of breached password databases reveal that the benefit of such rules is not nearly as significant as initially thought, although the impact on usability and memorability is severe.”

 - Users should be able to use all characters